jpbecotte/bridge-agreements/conventions/michaels.md

 - Opener is 3rd or 4th place.
 - Must have 8-11tpts or 16+ tpts.
 - Must have 5-5 when vulnerable or 5-4 when non-vulnerable.
-- When balancing (every convention is playable with balancing.
-For clarity, can we remove that?)

 ## When NOT to use
 - Opponents talk in two suits or more.